AndreiSecmerean/Modular_Watering_System/README.md

 #  Known issues

+-(Priority)The resistive soil moisture sensor rusts to fast for my liking.
+To fix this i am researching capacitive sensors and how to make my own sensor

 - Depending on the hygrometers used the system may not read soil humidity corectly
 - If small delay isn't present in the Loop section, LCD refreshes to quickly
 - On my arduino sleep mode doesnt always work and stops program in it's place